whermanns/raspberry-retroradio/README.md

 * Virtually unlimited number of stations
 * Stations are provided via a simple structured CSV file
 * Import and export CSV file
-* Example file with approximately 70 radio stations
+* Example file with more than 80 radio / TV stations
 * Customizable station list
 * Intuitive station selection
   * Select a group and click on a station or